Interview

 It sounds reasonable.
 It feels safe.
 But it is the single biggest reason candidates stay stuck.

-When you don't know exactly what you want, you can't communicate it — not to a headhunter, not in an interview, not in a direct message to a hiring manager.
+When you don't know exactly what you want, you can't communicate it.
 You apply for roles that don't quite fit.
 You have conversations without momentum.
-And eventually, you take whatever comes along, rather than choosing what you actually want.
+And eventually, you take whatever comes along.

 The candidates I place quickly can tell me in 30 seconds: the exact title, the company profile, the sector, the geography, the compensation range.
-That clarity makes every decision easier — who to approach, what to say, which roles to pursue, and which to ignore.
+That clarity makes every decision easier.

 The job search equivalent of mass-applying to 150 roles is the activity trap.
 It feels like work.
 It looks like effort.
 But it produces almost nothing.